+Target (2009)

-Actual (2006 Analysis) Target (2008) Base salary 50 th percentile 50 th percentile Target total cash compensation (salary and targeted bonus) 50 th percentile 60 th percentile Long-term incentives 40 th percentile 50 th percentile
+Base salary 50 th percentile

+Target total cash compensation (salary and targeted bonus) 50 th percentile

+Long-term incentives 75 th percentile

-These targeted positions are an average for the executive team, but may vary by individual.
+These positions are an average for the executive team, but may vary by individual.
 In addition, new-hire or promotional awards, as well as retention awards, may be positioned above the targeted market position.
 We discuss any such material deviations for any particular named executive officer below.